ibm-messaging/kafka-connect-mq-sink/README.md

 ### Unable to connect to Kafka

-You may receive an `org.apache.kafka.common.errors.SslAuthenticationException: SSL handshake failed` error when trying to run the MQ Sink Connector using SSL to connect to your Kafka cluster.
+You may receive an `org.apache.kafka.common.errors.SslAuthenticationException: SSL handshake failed` error when trying to run the MQ sink connector using SSL to connect to your Kafka cluster.
 In the case that the error is caused by the following exception: `Caused by: java.security.cert.CertificateException: No subject alternative DNS name matching XXXXX found.`, Java may be replacing the IP address of your cluster with the corresponding hostname in your `/etc/hosts` file.
 For example, to push Docker images to a custom Docker repository, you may add an entry in this file which corresponds to the IP of your repository e.g. `123.456.78.90    mycluster.icp`.
 To fix this, you can comment out this line in your `/etc/hosts` file.

 ## Support
 A commercially supported version of this connector is available for customers with a support entitlement for [IBM Event Streams](https://www.ibm.com/cloud/event-streams).